 His fascination with birds has particularly stood out, leading to the popularity of his Bird Series, which has performed notably at auctions.

-Moir’s work has been exhibited in respected venues, including the Manchester Art Gallery, and featured in The Guardian, BBC News, and It’s Nice That.
+Moir’s work has been exhibited in respected venues, including the Manchester Art Gallery, and featured in Telegraph, The Guardian, BBC News, and It’s Nice That.

 While he remains known for his television career, he has firmly established himself in the art world.